The method ssocard is intended to people who need to retrieve the

 the following HTTP request:

-is the official name (e.g. Ceres) or the provisional designation
+In most cases, the identifier corresponds to the official name (e.g., Ceres) or provisional designation

 Io_(Satellite).